ppy/osu-wiki/wiki/Beatmapping/Flow/en.md

 # Flow

-**Flow** is a mapping concept that describes natural and intuitive movement patterns of a player during gameplay.
-Flow, or the lack thereof, is almost always related to the [osu! game mode](/wiki/Game_mode/osu!) due to the two-dimensional playfield.
+**Flow** is a mapping concept that describes natural and intuitive movement patterns of a player's cursor during gameplay.
+Flow, or the lack thereof, is almost always related to the [osu! game mode](/wiki/Game_mode/osu!) due to its two-dimensional playfield.
 By utilising the vast variety of [patterns](/wiki/Beatmap/Pattern) and slider shapes possible in osu! beatmaps, mappers are able to direct a player's cursor around the playfield in various ways, yielding different effects on the gameplay experience.

 <!-- TODO: this applies to osu!catch as well, the article needs expansion: https://github.com/ppy/osu-wiki/pull/7407#pullrequestreview-988657741 -->

-Flow is considered a **subjective** and often an opinionated matter due to how different mappers and players design or perceive the movements.
-Some [input devices](/wiki/Gameplay/Input_device), such as [graphics tablet](/wiki/Gameplay/Input_device/Graphics_tablet), may reduce impact of the map's patterns on a player, while others (such as [mouse](/wiki/Gameplay/Input_device/Mouse)) amplify it.
+Flow is considered a **subjective** and often an opinionated matter due to how different mappers and players design or perceive movement.
+Some [input devices](/wiki/Gameplay/Input_device), such as [graphics tablet](/wiki/Gameplay/Input_device/Graphics_tablet), may reduce impact of the map's patterns on a player, while others (such as [mouse](/wiki/Gameplay/Input_device/Mouse)) may amplify it.

 The opposite of flow is called [antiflow](/wiki/Beatmapping/Antiflow), which conversely involves unintuitive or unnatural movement patterns.